Factual0367/Break-Down-Walls/README.md

 Chromium based browser support is not planned, I do not have the time to support two manifest versions.
 I'll accept pull requests if someone implements this for Chrome though!

 ### To Do
-- Implement Anna's Library support
+- Implement Anna's Archive support
+- Redesign options page

 ### Credits